 Are they loud/reactive/timid when faced with unfamiliar or overwhelming situations?

-Please see here for guidance on breeds according to lifestyle and living situation click “characteristics”.
-The link is a very useful tool, but please bear in mind that the activity levels listed on the link are largely for pet dogs.
 In many cases an assistance dog would generally be more active due to daily assistance requirements.
 Please see our “Choosing a Suitable Breeder” section for more information.

 Hodgson, S. (2019).
 Puppies for dummies.
 Hoboken, New Jersey: John Wiley & Sons, Inc.